Stage 2 Lung Cancer

 Stage 2 NSCLC vs. Stage 2 SCLC

-Symptoms of Stage 2 Lung Cancer
+Stage 2 Lung Cancer Symptoms

 Symptoms of stage 2 lung cancer are similar to those of stage 1.
+They are typically mild and could be mistaken for less serious health problems like asthma or the flu.

 Stage 2 lung cancer symptoms include: